Tag Archives: beer gift

 I painted it with the Golden Gate Bridge in the background, because the landmark is between Firestone Walker’s two restaurants and tasting rooms.
 The Golden Gate Bridge is also the largest parabola that I have ever seen.
 The Eiffel Tower also has a sweet parabola at the base of it, but I figured it wasn’t Californian enough, and also much smaller.
 If you ever get a chance to buy a bottle of Parabola, I would highly recommend enjoying it as a picnic item on the rocks overlooking the Golden Gate Bridge.
 Cheers to Firestone Walker!
 An award winning, stellar brewery that distributes to Alaska!

-The original oil painting, and 52 limited-edition prints are for sale at my Etsy shop, RealArtIsBetter.
+The original oil painting sold.
+Limited-edition prints are available at my Etsy shop, RealArtIsBetter.

 When I started the Thirsty Thursday beer paintings project, I forgot that Thanksgiving would be one of the days I would get to release a painting.
 Unlike last year, when I released a new beer painting every day, this year I hardly had to post on a holiday, and I kind of miss it!
 This week’s painting is of Peak 3 Pale Ale from Resolution Brewing.
 I have an art show hanging on the walls of the taproom, so I painted live there last Saturday during a decent snowstorm.
 This pale ale is named for a local recreational spot, which I believe is about the closest place I know where to make turns in the freshest snow close to Anchorage.
 Resolution Brewing is Anchorage’s smallest operating brewery.
 The brewers have to keep a robust brewing schedule, working with a 3 BBL system.
 Hard work pays off, and this small oasis is proving to be a new hot meeting spot in the up and coming neighborhood of Mountain View.
 The brewery is Belgian-style, but as batches are so “micro,” I think they are willing to take a stab at whatever they decide to be the flavor of the week.
 The brewers at this tiny facility are artfully brewing unique beers.
 Some of the other lovely beers I have tasted at Resolution are Tent City dry-hopped Belgian ale, Black Cup Coffee Porter, Madam sour beer blended with cherries, Lost Anchor IPA, and First Chair Amber Saison.
 Step up to the bar at Resolution, sometime in the near future, where you are sure to see someone you know, or make a new friend before you leave.